|

 property.
 At present, the campus has only one two-bedroom condominium

-available to its students. 绿奴天花板S officials said the lack of affordable
+available to its students. 绿奴天花板S officials said the lack of affordable housing

 is impairing the campus' ability to provide for the vocational training